2bndy5/RF24Revamped/docs/using_cmake.md

 ### Building from source code

-1. Install prerequisites if there are any (PiGPIO, WiringPi, MRAA, LittleWire libraries, and enable the SPI bus(es) in the OS).
+1. Install prerequisites if there are any and enable the SPI bus(es) in the OS.

    CMake may need to be installed
    ```shell